mlochbaum/BQN/tutorial/list.md

 <!--GEN
 Primitives ⟨"#%%Comment", "‿% %Strand"⟩
 -->
 Finally, *strand notation* is a shortcut for simple lists, like one that just lists a few numbers.
-It's written with the *ligature* `‿`, which has a higher precedence than either functions or operators (and on the BQN keyboard, the ligature is written with a backslash, then a space).
+It's written with the *ligature* `‿`, which has a higher precedence than either functions or operators (and is typed with backslash-space on the BQN keyboard).
 A sequence of values joined with ligatures becomes a list, so that for example the following two expressions are equivalent:

     ⟨2,+,-⟩
     2‿+‿-